nixworks/public/news/2012/12/18/README.md

 ##### Richard Hickock
 ### [The bodies of Richard Hickock and Perry Smith, the murderers who were the subject of Truman Capote's non-fiction novel "In Cold Blood", are exhumed in the US state of Kansas to help solve a cold case in Florida from December 1959. ](/news/2012/12/18/the-bodies-of-richard-hickock-and-perry-smith-the-murderers-who-were-the-subject-of-truman-capote-s-non-fiction-novel-in-cold-blood-are.md)
-_Context: Richard Hickock, cold case, Perry Smith, non-fiction novel, Truman Capote, In Cold Blood, Kansas, the state_
+_Context: Truman Capote, the state, Kansas, non-fiction novel, Richard Hickock, In Cold Blood, cold case, Perry Smith_

 ##### Downing Street
 ### [A police officer's claim that he witnessed a conflict outside Downing Street involving former British Conservative Party chief whip Andrew Mitchell is being probed by the Independent Police Complaints Commission.
 CCTV footage of the incident also emerges, casting doubt on whether any witnesses were present at the time. ](/news/2012/12/18/a-police-officer-s-claim-that-he-witnessed-a-conflict-outside-downing-street-involving-former-british-conservative-party-chief-whip-andrew-m.md)